weaviate/weaviate-io/_posts/blog/2023-01-17-Vector-Embeddings-Explained.md

 ![vector embeddings example](/img/blog/vector-embeddings-explained/vector-embeddings-example.png)

 Semantic searches (as well as question answering) are essentially searches by similarity, such as by the meaning of text, or by what objects are contained in images.
 For example, consider a library of wine names and descriptions, one of which mentioning that the wine is “good with **fish**”.
 A “wine for **seafood**” keyword search, or even a synonym search, won’t find that wine.
-A meaning-based search should understand that “fish” is a type of “seafood”, and should find the wine.
+A meaning-based search should understand that “fish” is similar to “seafood”, and “good with X” means the wine is “for X”—and should find the wine.

 How can computers mimic our understanding of language, and similarities of words or paragraphs?
 To tackle this problem, semantic search uses at its core a data structure called **vector embedding** (or simply, **vector** or **embedding**), which is an array of numbers.
 A [vector search engine](/blog/2022/12/vector-library-vs-vector-database.html) like Weaviate will compute an embedding for each data object as it is inserted or updated into the database.
 The embeddings are placed into an index, so that the search engine can [quickly](/blog/2022/09/Why-is-Vector-Search-so-fast.html) find the [closest](/blog/2022/09/Distance-Metrics-in-Vector-Search.html) vectors to a given vector that will be computed for the query.